Watch live: Top football recruit Roman Voss, 5A power Mankato West, 4A finalist Totino-Grace and more

 You have to watch.

-Strib Varsity will stream four football games this week, two Thursday and two Friday.
+Strib Varsity will stream five football games this week, three Thursday and two Friday.
 All can be accessed at stribvarsity.com, or click on the game below for a direct link to each game.

 Thursday’s games feature several of the state’s best players regardless of class, and that list starts with Minnesota’s top-ranked senior, Roman Voss of Jackson County Central.
 Voss plays quarterback for JCC; he projects as a tight end for the Gophers and P.J.
 Fleck, to whom he committed in June.